Three-Dimensional Core-Collapse Supernova Simulations with Multi-Dimensional Neutrino Transport Compared to the Ray-by-Ray-plus Approximation: Two-Dimensional Simulations

 \section{Two-Dimensional Simulations}

 In this section we summarize the results of our 2D simulations for the s20 and s9.0 progenitor models.
 We will make use of these results in Section~\ref{sec:three-dimensional}, where we will compare 2D and 3D simulations.
-Since this paper mainly focuses on 3D results, we refer the reader to \citet{2018arXiv180503953J}, who performed a detailed comparison of 2D CCSN simulations using the \textsc{Alcar} code and varying the physics inputs in a large set of models.
+Since this paper mainly focuses on 3D results, we refer the reader to \citet{2018MNRAS.481.4786J}, who performed a detailed comparison of 1D and 2D CCSN simulations using the \textsc{Alcar} code and varying the physics inputs in a large set of models.
+Their results regarding the comparison between FMD and RbR+ neutrino transport in 2D simulations are consistent with our 2D results summarized in this section.

 Here, we present only a small sample of 2D simulations with either FMD neutrino transport or the RbR+ approximation.
 To assess the influence of grid resolution, we varied the number of radial and angular grid zones (the labels of our simulations contain the number of angular grid zones, see Section~\ref{sec:numerics} and Table~\ref{tab:grids}).
 For the s20 progenitor model, we also varied the type of the polar grid.
 Besides uniform angular cell spacing (labeled `uni'), coarser resolution at the poles (labeled `pol' and copying the lateral grid structure applied to 3D simulations to alleviate time step constraints) was tested.
 Moreover, we performed one simulation on a polar grid with coarser resolution at the equator (labeled `equ').
 Except for using different neutrino-transport methods and the aforementioned grid parameters, all physical and numerical inputs are identical in our simulations.